willchapin/RubySweeper/README.md

 RubySweeper
 ===========

-A Mine Sweeper clone written in ruby.
+Mine Sweeper written in ruby.
 Just run RubySweeper.rb from the console to play.